OTR-Math/Cy-Meteo-Delettre-Samantha---Briquet-Mathieu-/README.md

 # Cy-Meteo
 Meteo

 To use this program, the instructions are listed with the command:
 ./main.sh --help

+The file data.csv ( initially named meteo_filtered_data ) is not complete here, you can download it elsewhere.

 There are 9 different filtering options:
     -w (wind) : average wind orientation 'X' and average wind speed 'Y'.
     -h (height) : altitude in descending order.